MartinTschechne/ASL-hdbscan/README.md

 ## Benchmarking with LIKWID

-In order to benchmark with LIKWID you need to checkou out the `82-benchmark-with-likwid-v2` branch.
+In order to benchmark with LIKWID you need to checkout out the `82-benchmark-with-likwid-v2` branch.
 Depending on your setup you might have to adjust the MSR rights on your machine, which can be done the following way:
 ```
 sudo modprobe msr